If you’re a cat parent, you’ve probably heard your veterinarian mention something about taurine and its role in your feline’s health.

 First, though, let’s discuss why cats develop taurine deficiencies.

 Diet is the main reason.
 Cats that eat homemade diets without enough animal-based proteins are at high risk of a taurine deficiency.
-Also, cats that prefer dog food can become taurine-deficient because most commercially available dog food does not contain taurine.
+Also, cats that prefer dog food can become taurine-deficient because most commercially available dog food does not contain enough taurine.

 Underlying illness is another reason for taurine deficiencies in cats.
-For example, cats with heart disease tend to be taurine-deficient.

 Signs of taurine deficiency develop very slowly, taking anywhere from several months to several years to become apparent.